 Lessons in faith are never easy, nor are they cheap.
-They cost us everything but worth everything.
+They cost us everything, but worth everything.
 Paying the price for faith is what we do in the wilderness.
 It is in this place, far from the noise of others, that Jesus teaches us about what uncompromising faith is all about.
-Here we begin to learn the basic requirements we need in order to grow spiritually.
+Here we learn the basic requirements for spiritual growth.

 If we nurture ‘self’ we will fall away from faith and become more selfish.
 If we nurture ‘spirit’ we grow into maturity.

 The first basic we recognized as being crucial for spiritual growth was humility; a rare commodity these days.
 Humility brings down pride in ‘self’ and allows us to hear Jesus.
 God Himself is humble and so if we are to be like Jesus, we too need to be humble.
 It is not as easy as it sounds.

 Growing in humility starts with making decisions that don’t feel good because they hurt our pride.
 Often those decisions also make us look bad in front of others, which is also hard.
 These decisions for humility are counter to how our world works, but then the entire world is counter to God.

 By starting to make decisions that bring down pride, we find humility beginning to grow.
 As Wanda likes to say, “Go lower than the strife.”
 This means when conflict comes, we humble ourselves, and say I’m sorry.
 This is a brilliant start in our journey to spiritual maturity.

 The importance of sacrifice